Recent Asylum Victory

 A legal permanent resident of the United States, originally from Somalia, was placed into deportation proceedings after she applied for United States citizenship.
 She was placed into deportation proceedings because the government alleged that she was inadmissible to the United States when she entered as a derivative refugee because she was married at the time that she entered.
 Ms. Bittner denied that her client had committed any wrongdoing and successfully argued in Immigration Court that the young woman had been unaware that she was not permitted to marry after she was granted derivative refugee status abroad.
 The Immigration Court terminated removal proceedings against the woman.

-A woman had entered the United States as a child and as an adult, had five U.S. born children.
-Ms. Hdden successfully argued a case that she won on appeal at the Board of Immigration Appeals for the grant of cancellation of removal for non-lawful permanent residence of the mother of five U.S. citizen children.
-The mother had lived in the U.S for twelve years prior to her hearing, and since she had entered the U.S. without inspection, as child herself after both of her parents passed away.
+A woman who had entered the United States as a child and as an adult had five U.S. born children.
+Ms. Hdden successfully argued a case that she won on appeal at the Board of Immigration Appeals for the grant of cancellation of removal for nonlawful permanent residence of the mother of five U.S. citizen children.
+The mother had lived in the U.S for 12 years prior to her hearing, and since she had entered the U.S. without inspection as child herself after both of her parents passed away.
 The mother was granted lawful permanent residence status in the U.S. and allowed to remain in the U.S. to care for her five U.S. citizen children.

 A man who was married to a U.S. citizen was charged with felonious assault on a police officer.
 If convicted, he would have been deported.
 Thus, Mr. Muchnicki represented the man in his criminal case.
-Three police officers testified against the immigrant and the immigrant had no witnesses to confirm his version of what happened.
+Three police officers testified against the immigrant, and the immigrant had no witnesses to confirm his version of what happened.
 Nevertheless, through his cross-examination of the three officers, Mr. Muchnicki was able to demonstrate that the officers had tried to frame the man because one of the officers disliked persons of color.
-Based solely upon Mr. Muchnicki’s cross-examination of the officers, and after just forty-five (45) minutes of deliberation, the jury returned a not guilty verdict.
+Based solely upon Mr. Muchnicki’s cross-examination of the officers, and after just 45 minutes of deliberation, the jury returned a “not guilty” verdict.